 Recommended for ages: 9-14 years

 Created by writer and cartoonist Jeff Kinney, Diary of a Wimpy Kid chronicles the happenings in a teenage boys’ life, through illustrations and funny explanations.
-The books are filled with handwritten notes and simple drawings that tell you about the adventures of the protagonist, Greg.
+The best-selling books are filled with handwritten notes and simple drawings that tell you about the adventures of the protagonist, Greg.
 The ease of reading and the funny illustrations make it a good read for children.